In 2011, the USCIS and Obama Administration created incentives to encourage

 H1B Entrepreneurs and Start-Ups Considering Permanent Residency

 Applicants who are considering permanent residency status must understand the possible long term options.
-H1B entrepreneur applicants may file for PERM labor certification sponsorship in order to receive a green card, however, it may be difficult to obtain through the U.S. Department of Labor.
-This is due to the applicant’s ownership interest in the sponsoring company.
+For most employment-based green cards, H1B entrepreneur applicants may file for PERM Labor Certification sponsorship.
+However, it may be difficult to obtain through the U.S. Department of Labor due to the applicant’s ownership interest in the sponsoring company.
 If the applicant wishes to stay in the United States permanently, it is likely the applicant will have to find other visa options.